• Brain atlas sensitivity

 cfg.gpuid=1; % cfg.gpuid='11'; % =1 use the first GPU, =2, use the 2nd, ='11' use both GPUs together

-cfg.autopilot=1; % let mcxlab to automatically decide the threads/blocks
+cfg.autopilot=1; % let mcxlab automatically decide the threads/blocks

 fluencerate=mcxlab(cfg); % calculate the normalized time-resolved fluence rate at all voxel locations

-fluence=sum(fluencerate,4)*cfg.tstep;% calculate the CW fluence by integrating the time axis and multiple time gate width
+fluence=sum(fluencerate,4)*cfg.tstep;% calculate the CW fluence by integrating the time axis and multiplying time gate width

-In the above example, you can see that only a few lines is needed to define a fully functional mcxlab simulation.
-Except for "cfg.gpuid" and "cfg.autopilot", all above defined subfields in the cfg parameter are the minimally required parameters.
+In the above example, you can see that only a few lines are needed to define a fully functional mcxlab simulation.
+Except for "cfg.gpuid" and "cfg.autopilot", all the defined subfields in the cfg parameter are the minimally required parameters.

 MCXLAB: GPU speed contest